J Hus: Legal issues

 In 2011, J Hus was arrested outside Westfield following a "mass attack" on four people, which ended in one of them being stabbed.
 He had already received a referral order that year after being caught with a knife in public.

 In 2014 and 2015, he was arrested and served stints in His Majesty's Feltham Prison.
-He accrued six convictions for ten offences between 2011 and 2016, including for carrying a knife and for violent disorder.
+He accrued six convictions for ten offences between 2011 and 2016, including one for carrying a knife and for violent disorder.
 He has also been given an ASBO.

-In September 2015 the musician was admitted to hospital after being stabbed five times in London.
+In September 2015, the musician was admitted to hospital after being stabbed five times in London.
 Whilst in hospital, he was criticised for posting on Instagram a photo of him making a gang sign from his hospital bed with the message "5 stab wounds could never stop me #AntiCh #F***DaOvaSide".
 The attack left him with mild PTSD, for which at the time of his 2018 imprisonment he was seeing a therapist.

 In June 2018, he was arrested in Stratford and charged with carrying a knife in public.
 He was subsequently dropped from the performance line-ups of the TRNSMT and Wireless festivals.
 Jallow appeared at Thames Magistrates' Court on 22 June and was released on bail.
 On 20 July, he pleaded not guilty, but changed his plea in October and in December was sentenced to eight months in jail.
 When asked why he had been carrying a 6 in blade, J Hus said: "You know, it's Westfield."

 He was eventually released on 5 April 2019 and was welcomed back by Drake, joining him on stage at the O2 Arena during Drake's UK Assassination Vacation Tour.